 Websites can be confusing for those with little knowledge of web design.
 So if your website is in dire need of a revamp, it’s important to discuss what you’re looking for with a trained web developer.

 Not only can they make suggestions for improvements to your website, but they can actually help you to make those goals a reality.

 Faster than the speed of SEO

-As we mentioned in our ‘user experience’ segment, a key factor of providing an effective website is page speed.
+As we mentioned in our ‘user experience’ segment, a key factor in providing an effective website is page speed.

-According to Search Engine Journal, it’s 2020’s most important ranking factor.
+Search Engine Journal says it’s 2020’s most important ranking factor.